The Story of Bowen

 How does Bowen decide what to publish?

 We take each submission seriously, and our editorial board assesses each project’s prospect for quality on an individual basis.
-Read more our team here.
+Read more about our team here.

 How long does it take to publish a book?